RockaiDev/warta-pos/PROJECT_REPORT.md

-# Barbary POS System - Project Report
+# Warta POS System - Project Report

 ## What We Built
 We developed a complete restaurant management system that handles both in-store orders and online orders.
 The system manages customers, tracks loyalty points, creates invoices, and provides detailed reports.